Evolution of Browser Games: Flash to HTML5 Timeline

 No sound or smooth animation

-Yet these early experiments proved one revolutionary idea: you could play games directly in a browser — no download required.
+But in those early tests one revolutionary concept was already evident: you could play games straight from a browser — no downloading necessary.

 Early Browser Game Technologies